Classification of solutions to the anisotropic $N$-Liouville equation in $\mathbb{R}^N$: Introduction

+Clearly, $\hat{H}_0$ is the dual function of $\hat{H}$ in a sense as in \eqref{in-eq:def-hat-H0}.
+In addition, we let $\mathcal{L}^N$ and $\mathcal{H}^{N-1}$ stand for the $N$-dimensional Lebesgue measure and $(N-1)$-dimensional Hausdorff measure, respectively.

 The rest of the paper is organized as follows.
-In Section \ref{sec:pre} we provide two preliminary results concerning \emph{a priori} properties of any solution $u$ to \eqref{in-eq:Lio}.
+In Section \ref{sec:pre} we provide two preliminary results concerning \emph{a priori} properties of a solution $u$ to \eqref{in-eq:Lio}.
 The first shows that $u$ is locally of class $C^{1,\alpha}$ and is globally bounded from above by a logarithmic function.
 The latter gives a lower \emph{a priori} estimate on $\|e^u\|_{L^1(\mathbb{R}^N)}$.
-Section \ref{sec:asym} is devoted to the asymptotic expansion of $u$ and $\nabla u$, which allows us to establish in Section \ref{sec:quant} a quantization result by exploiting a Pohozaev type identity.
-At last, we present in Section \ref{sec:pf} the proof of Theorem \ref{thm:main}.
+Section \ref{sec:asym} is devoted to deriving the asymptotic behavior at infinity for $u$ and $\nabla u$, which allows us to establish in Section \ref{sec:quant} a quantization result on the mass $\|e^u\|_{L^1(\mathbb{R}^N)}$ by exploiting a Pohozaev type identity.
+After this, we present the proof of Theorem \ref{thm:main} in Section \ref{sec:pf}.
+Section \ref{sec:sing} performs analysis on logarithmic singularity at infinity for solutions of the general equation \eqref{in-eq:div-A-f} and also presents several related results for the anisotropic $N$-Laplace equation, which are of independent interest.